- Certified Active-Isolated Stretch/Strength Practitioner

 Jennifer Sprowl is Artistic Director of Duncan Dance Chicago and a founding member of the Isadora Duncan International Symposium.
 She has extensive training in ballet and modern dance and has performed with the Dayton Ballet Company, the Pennsylvania Dance Theater, and others.

-Sprowl has been a faculty member at Joffrey Academy of Dance for the last eight years, teaching Ballet and Classical Modern Duncan technique and repertory.
-Sprowl regularly conducts master classes in Duncan technique throughout the Chicago area, most recently at Hyde Park School of Dance and for the Midwest Committee of the Cecchetti Council of America.
+Sprowl has been a faculty member at Joffrey Academy of Dance for the last seven years, teaching Ballet and Classical Modern Duncan technique and repertory.
+She conducts a master classes in Duncan technique throughout the Chicago area, most recently at Hyde Park School of Dance and for the Midwest Committee of the Cecchetti Council of America.

 Sprowl’s company, Duncan Dance Chicago, performs across the city and hosts workshop intensives on an ongoing basis at Joffrey.
 Recent performances include “Dance of Breath, Dance of Song” (2015) at the Chicago Temple, “Convergence” (2017) in Joffrey Tower, and appearances at Chicago Dance Month 2018 & 2019.

 Sprowl’s collaborations include Dancestry, featuring masterworks by modern dance pioneers Loïe Fuller, Isadora Duncan, and Erick Hawkins, in collaboration with Lindberg/Slayter Reconstructions and Katherine Duke/Erick Hawkins Dance Company, and the Duncan Dance Project, a touring company with Meg Brooker, Valerie Durham, and Julia Pond.

 For more information on Jennifer Sprowl please visit her site.